Android-for-Python/Android-for-Python-Users/README.md

 ## Posix

 Android is not POSIX compliant (POSIX is so deep in your assumptions about computers you probably don't know it exists).

 The file system model is different, the app cannot use any directory in the file system.
 The app has specific private storage directories that support file operations.
 The app also has storage shared between apps, this is implemented as a database.

 Threads are available like the desktop.
-But an app can't execute a subprocess.
+Subprocess is available, but the excutable called by subprocess on the desktop almost certainly is not available.

-Multi-tasking; on the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events.
+Multi-tasking, on the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events.
 Android is not multi-tasking, when an app is removed from the UI it *pauses*, and then does not execute any app code.
 Execution without a UI requires an Android service.

+Apps have a lifecycle, keep to the [Kivy Lifcycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle) so that the app keeps to the [Android Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle#alc).
+Android api calls made outside of the Kivy App class or its children may cause non-deterministic behavior or crashes.

 ## Wheels